Vonng/pigsty/docs/v-infra.md

 Service discovery mechanism used by Prometheus, default `static`, option `consul` Use Consul for service discovery (will be phased out).
 Pigsty recommends using `static` for service discovery, which provides greater reliability and flexibility.

-`static` service discovery relies on the configuration in `/etc/prometheus/targets/{infra,nodes,pgsql,redis}/*.yml` for service discovery.
+`static` service discovery relies on the config in `/etc/prometheus/targets/{infra,nodes,pgsql,redis}/*.yml` for service discovery.

 The advantage of this method is that the monitoring system does not rely on consult.
 When the node goes down, the monitoring target will give an error prompt instead of disappearing directly.
 In addition, when the pigsty monitoring system is integrated with the external control scheme, this mode is less invasive to the original system.

-The following command can be used to generate the required monitoring object profile for Prometheus from the configuration file.
+The following command can be used to generate the required monitoring object profile for Prometheus from the config file.

 ```bash
 ./nodes.yml -t register_prometheus  # Generate a list of host monitoring targets